ayrt-n/odin-library/README.md

 ## Updates

-Since the original lesson, we received a new assignment to refactor our existing code to use classes as opposed to the constructor function originally used in creating Book objects.
+August 11, 2022: We received a new assignment to refactor our existing code to use classes as opposed to the constructor function originally used in creating Book objects.

+September 4, 2022: We received a new assignment to refactor the program and implement simple form validation using the contraint validation API.
+Form validation with custom error messages has now been implemented to the new book form!